+of dugong, separate a dugong and her calf, or restrict their

+HOW TO BEHAVE AROUND MARINE ANIMALS

 The Great Barrier Reef is a refuge for many marine animals of conservation concern.
 For a number of species, the Reef is vital for their survival and recovery.
 You can help protect these species by following these Responsible Reef and Island Practices.
 To report sick, injured or stranded marine animals phone DES Hotline 1300 130 372.

-WHALES AND DOLPHINS
+TURTLES AND DUGONG

+reefs and seagrass meadows

+when anchored offshore

+path of travel

+crabbing.